-Ewen Bell is a travel photography specialist.
-Some say that he doesn't know how to use a flash properly and that's why he keeps heading outdoors to take photos.
-He loves animals, especially slow moving ones that don't runaway from the camera.
+Ewen Bell is a travel photography specialist who shoots editorial and commissions.
+Travel is all about people, but sometimes it's all about food.
+"The difference between a good trip and a great trip is the cuisine."
+Ewen loves animals too, especially slow moving ones that don't runaway from the camera.
 They are the best.
 He doesn't particularly like climbing up hills and prefers cool climates, which is a shame because all the best food is usually found in tropical places like Thailand.
-Ewen can't wear saffron robes in Laos because people confuse him for a monk.

-Presently Ewen is the "Editor at Large" for Digital Photography magazine in Australia.
-He produces features that share both technical and conceptual ideas to develop your photographic skills.
-Most of Ewen's work appears in the travel industry though, with about 10,000 images currently in image libraries of tourist boards in Australia and beyond.
-Ewen also writes travel editorial, shoots brochures for tour companies and generally avoids being home to wash the dishes.
+Presently Ewen's photography can be seen in international publications such as National Geographic Traveller, Geo Saison, Food & Travel, Luxury Travel, Vacation & Travel, Higher View, Outback Magazine and many others.
+It varies from year to year.
+Ewen is the former "Editor at Large" for Digital Photographer magazine in Australia, and author of ReImagine.
+Online and in print he produces features that share both technical and conceptual ideas to develop your photographic skills.
+Most of Ewen's work appears in the travel industry though, with about 100,000 images currently in image libraries of tourist boards in Australia and beyond.
+Ewen also writes travel editorial, shoots brochures for tour companies and generally avoids being home to water the plants.

 It doesn't really matter what you shoot with.
 Sort of.
 Ewen started photography with a Minolta X300 and got familiar with the charms of film.
 Since then the world of digital imaging has changed the business of photography, but not so much the principles.
-A great lens is still the key ingredient, along with the largest sensor you can lay your hands on.
-Size matters.
-My camera of choice these days is the Canon 1D, with Canon lenses and Phase One processing software.
+A great lens is still the key ingredient.
+Ewen has shot with a wide range of gear when reviewing cameras for magazines and owns several camera systems for his professional work.

 How I learned to write